Previous dayMarch 28, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-A magnitude 3.2 earthquake was recorded 233 km ESE of Attu Station, Alaska on March 28, 2026 at 22:20 UTC.
-This was a shallow crustal earthquake, focused at 10.0 km depth.
+At 22:20 UTC on March 28, 2026, a magnitude 3.2 tremor occurred 233 km ESE of Attu Station, Alaska.
+The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
 The epicenter is at 52.031°, 176.350°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-28